s240440/s240440.github.io/index.md

     mode: 'horizontal',
     pager: true,  // Shows pager dots; set to false if you don't want them
-    controls: true,  // Shows next/prev controls; set to false if you don't want them
+    controls: true,  // Shows next/prev controls; set to false if you don't want them });
-    pagerType: 'full',  // 'full' for dots; 'short' for numeric text });
 });
 </script>